In any given market or category, at any given time, a customer - or customers - have at least three options.

 And sadly no amount of critical thinking was going to help me.

 I had to take a punt.

-Yes, big purchase decisions are determined by how we feel about brands, but so too are everyday choices.
+Yes, big purchase decisions are perhaps somewhat determined by how we feel about brands, but so too are everyday choices to a certain extent.

 On the subject of soap powder, it was nice to see that the oldies are still the goodies, as Jarrah have sort of revived the Daz Doorstep Challenge for their tea/coffeee alternatives, with Dame Edna doing the Danny Baker part.